 Stay updated on our activities

-- You will be able to discuss the stages for development of a conceptual KM framework, building up strategies and plans for implementing it.
+- Be able to discuss the stages for development of a conceptual KM framework, building up strategies, and plans for implementing it.

 - assess the level of current KM practices within your organisation;